 Jobless and no longer sure of his sanity, Robert is ripe for the recruiting efforts of a scary-mysterious businessman who offers him one hundred thousand pounds for a week’s work.
 The catch?
 Victor Amos wants Robert to sabotage the famous, fabulous, hugely expensive and important Large Hadron Collider.
 Amos and his super-secret global guardians are on a mission to protect humanity from its own curiosity.
 They have compelling “evidence” that CERN’s next round of experiments could destroy the world, and only Robert can stop them.
 He remains skeptical until Amos pulls the last rabbit from his hat, a compelling surprise that induces Robert to accept the job.

 How could a physicist, however discouraged or depressed he may be, swallow the alarmist notion that the atom smasher might annihilate us?
 Yes, Robert is only fiction, but I expect him to think like a real-life physicist, namely Don Lincoln of Fermilab near Chicago.
-Lincoln said of the possible black holes, “Oh, my God, I’d be wiggling like a puppy … If they form, we can learn something deep and insightful and really central to our understanding of how the universe came into existence.”
+Lincoln said he’d be “wiggling like a puppy … If they form, we can learn something deep and insightful and really central to our understanding of how the universe came into existence.”
 (Nautilus, “Outsmarting the CERNageddon,” August 8, 2103, Issue 4.)
-Hello, Robert.
-I want you to be excited, not worried, but your Libby McGugan’s character, not mine.

 For all my rage at Robert, the reward is Casimir, the bee-keeping, star-gazing neighbor who has a vast amount of knowledge about the cosmos in spite of no money for a university education.
 “The idea of finding dark matter always intrigued him.
 A hunch, he said, that it would change everything.”
 Every action and word from Casimir seems authentic and I can’t help but love the guy and want way more of him than the novel can give.
 Minor characters who shine like he does often end up with spin-off shows on TV or in sequels.
 (Hint, hint!)

 More intriguing than strangelets are the dead people Robert meets after infiltrates CERN.
 Yes, his social circle fills with dead people, or people who claim to be ghosts.
 They call themselves ‘eidolon’-ancient Greek for apparition, a spirit-image of a living or dead person.
 Robert can shake hands with the eidolon and drink with them, while most people can’t see them at all.
 One is angry and in denial about being recently murdered; another is completely unaware of being dead.
-Robert seems to be too morbid or morose to see any humor in these situations, even when the ghosts try teaching him the tricks of their trade.
 It’s the kind of New Age juju that divided Robert and Cora, but now our cynical physicist is joining the juju.
 I love the irony of that.

-Was this novel any better the second time around?
-Yes.
+Not that the “plot holes” ever mattered much.
+If we didn’t accept a few questionable premises, we wouldn’t get to read a gripping story like The Eidolon.
 If “The Eidolon” were just a thriller, I’d have put it out of my mind by now.
 Months later, I’m still thinking about this novel.
-I can’t undo the review the Perihelion published in December, but here, I will confess I get snarky and judgmental when reading of “evidence” of an afterlife.
-In my January 2014 review in Perihelion of Isaac Hooke’s “The Forever Gate,” I grumbled again about physics supposedly proving there’s an afterlife.
-“Death is just a state of mind.
+I can’t undo the review the Perihelion published in December 2013, but here, I will confess I get snarky and judgmental when reading of “evidence” of an afterlife.
+In my January 2014 review in Perihelion of Isaac Hooke’s “The Forever Gate,” I grumbled again about physics supposedly proving there’s an afterlife–“Death is just a state of mind.
 Everything that can possibly happen is occurring at some point across multiverses, and this somehow means death cannot exist in any real sense, either.”
 Libby tells me that’s what she’s driving at with The Eidolon.
 Of course I want to believe our souls/sentience/self awareness can survive death of the body, but if it does, not enough people ever get to see ghosts.
-Not enough to convince me my sister is alive and aware, somewhere.
+Not enough to convince me my own sister is alive and aware, somewhere.

 Anyone who loves physics (and even those who don’t) will find much to love in The Eidolon.
 I’m eager to see Robert doing battle in a dark Edinburgh alley with a Revenant.
 What’s a Revenant?
 When Book Two comes out, you’ll know more than you ever wanted to about these spectral horrors.